-Social media marketing forms part of a well-rounded inbound marketing strategy.
-You can use it to promote your content, boost brand awareness, and give your business a voice.
+Social media marketing forms part of a well-rounded inbound demand strategy.
+You can use it to connect with your audience, boost brand awareness, and give your business a voice.

 89% of B2B marketers use social media platforms to organically distribute content, narrowly beating both email and blogging as a preferred distribution channel.
 This makes sense considering that 53.6% of the world’s population is on social media, so it should be easy to reach your audience… right?